Ratecard/docs/docs/filtering/functions.md

 - `matchAny(dp, regex, [,..., regex])` true when the defined property matches the given regular expressions; requires one or more regular expressions.
 - `matchAll(dp, regex, [,..., regex])` true when the defined property matches all of the the given regular expressions; requires one or more regular expression.
 - `between(dp, e, e)` true when the defined property is between expression one and two; requires two expressions.
-- `notBetween` true when the defined property is not between expression one and two; requires two expressions.
+- `notBetween(dp, e, e)` true when the defined property is not between expression one and two; requires two expressions.
 - `isNull(dp)` true when dp is null or unset.
 - `isNotNull(dp)` true when dp is not null.